Henry: [hides in a tunnel] The rain will spoil my lovely green paint and red stripes – Thomas and Friends

 The real feature of the walk was the viaduct.
 Built in 1852 it spans the River Tyne at a height of 33m, with three of its nine vast spans standing in the river.

 We stopped under its arches to eat cheese and pickle sandwiches which in the cold and wet seemed like the most delicious thing we had ever eaten.
 Thank you Mary.
 The path cut up onto the top of the viaduct from where we looked down onto the riverbed.
-It is quite incredible that in the space of a few 10th of kilometres a tiny stream could swell from a trickle of water out of a rock to a sizeable river.
+It is quite incredible that in the space of a few tens of kilometres a tiny stream could swell from a trickle of water out of a rock to a sizeable river.

-At Slaggyford station railway line stops.
+At Slaggyford station the railway line stops.
 The trail continues on the bed where the tracks used to run but there was no further trace of track, stations or any other sign apart from the dead straight and level path that this had once been a railway line.

 We were able to walk at a constant speed of 5.2 km an hour through the rain.
 There was the odd glimmer of sunshine , And sometimes when it was raining too, but there were never any rainbows.
 Colour was provided by the wildflowers, all carrying droplets of water from rain, now softened to a mizzle.